Table of contents

 Lesson learned:

 • If you don’t plan, you don’t succeed.
+Using gantt charts is a necessary component of project management.
 Using gantt chart software that’s attractive and easy to use will ensure you and your team make it a regular part of your process.
-Wrapping your head around the dates, tasks, and assignments gives you a far better shot at completing your project successfully.
-See how to create a project plan in TeamGantt.
+When you wrap your head around the dates, the involvement levels, the tasks, and the assignments, you have a far better shot at completing your project successfully.

 5. 77% of high-performing companies understand the value of project management.
 40% of low-performing companies understand the value of project management.